Pyomo/mpi-sppy/doc/src/aph.rst

 ===

-The code is based on "Algorithm 2: Asynchronous projective hedging (APH) -- Algorithm 1 specialize to the setup S1-S4" from "Asynchronous Projective Hedging for Stochastic Programming" http://www.optimization-online.org/DB_HTML/2018/10/6895.html
+The code is based on "Algorithm 2: Asynchronous projective hedging (APH) -- Algorithm 1 specialized to the setup S1-S4" from "Asynchronous Projective Hedging for Stochastic Programming" http://www.optimization-online.org/DB_HTML/2018/10/6895.html